Kiritsu/uploadr/README.md

 - `SizeMax`: defines the maximum size your upload must not reach to be uploaded to the server.
 - `FileExtensions`: array of strings which are file extensions that are supported by the server.

-# Building ShareY
+# Building PsychicPotato

-You need `Visual Studio 2019` or the `.NET Core 2.2 SDK` in order to build ShareY.
+You need `Visual Studio 2019` or the `.NET Core 2.2 SDK` in order to build PsychicPotato.
 If you are building from a terminal, use the following command:
 ```
 dotnet publish -c Release -f netcoreapp2.2 -r [RUNTIME]